 The advance of both instrument technology and computational tools presents an unprecedented ability to investigate increasingly complex hypotheses at an incredible level of detail.
 The ability to integrate analyses across multiple experiments aimed at distinct mechanisms of controls offers the potential to uncover a comprehensive understanding of the biological process of interest.

-Learn more about the exciting research undertaken in the Integrated Center for Genes, Environment & Health.
+Learn more about the exciting research undertaken in the Center for Genes, Environment and Health.